csvconf/csvconf.com/faq.md

 **Bandwidth issues:** During your talk, try to avoid having everyone clog your Internet - ask roommates/family members to not over-tax the Internet.
 Take a break from streaming, downloading.
 Remind them it’s only 20 minutes!

+**Please disconnect from VPNs.** If possible, please disconnecd from any VPNs before your talk.
+This allows your device to have a direct connection to Crowdcast's servers.

 ## Curious if your set-up works with Crowdcast?:
 Try it out: https://www.crowdcast.io/setup